OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 single `parallel` construct and simply place `loop` directives on each loop.
 The result of this would be a single parallel kernel that performs both the initialization and the calculation.
-While in this simple example it may make sense to do so to reduce the overhead of launching two accelerator kernels, in general accelerators tend to work best separate `parallel loop` kernels because the compiler and hardware can better balance the use of harware resources.
+While in this simple example it may make sense to do so to reduce the overhead of launching two simple accelerator kernels, in general accelerators tend to work best with separate `parallel loop` kernels because the compiler and hardware can better balance the use of harware resources.

 ***Editor Note: There's a balance between too many small loops and one loop